Understanding your report template

 Document settings

-When editing your template, click the Settings button in the header to open document settings.
-These control the overall presentation of your generated reports.
+Click Settings in the editor header to open document settings.
+These control the overall presentation of the generated report.

 Document Settings panel showing content settings, download settings, and reset option